Breakdown Dead Ahead

 "Breakdown Dead Ahead" is a 1980 song recorded by Boz Scaggs, and composed by Scaggs and David Foster.
-It was the lead single of two released from Scaggs' album Middle Man.
+It was the lead single of two released from Scaggs's album Middle Man.

 During May, the song reached number 15 on the US Billboard Hot 100 and number 12 on the Cash Box Top 100.
 The song was a bigger hit in Canada, where it spent two weeks at number eight on the Pop chart.